-Cyclotron Road is a fellowship program that supports leading entrepreneurial scientists as they advance a project with the potential for global impact.
-Since 2015, we have awarded more than $13 million to 41 fellows who have gone on to generate more than $60 million in early stage funding to support their projects.
+Cyclotron Road supports leading entrepreneurial scientists as they advance technology projects with the potential for global impact.
+Since 2015, we have awarded more than $15 million to 41 fellows who have gone on to generate more than $80 million in funding to support their projects.

 How it works

-Every year, we recruit a Cohort of entrepreneurial scientists and engineers from around the world to join Cyclotron Road.
-For two years, our innovators are embedded in the Berkeley research ecosystem, where we provide them funding, access to Lawrence Berkeley National Lab and UC Berkeley, and a program of intensive mentorship, education, and networking.
+Every year, we recruit a Cohort of entrepreneurial scientists and engineers from around the world to join Cyclotron Road as fellows.
+For two years, these innovators are embedded in the Berkeley research ecosystem, where we provide them funding, access to Berkeley Lab and UC Berkeley, and a program of intensive mentorship, professional development, and networking.

-Our goal is simple: empower innovators to mature their ideas from concept to first product, positioning them to align with the most suitable commercial path to bring their technology to scale.
+Our goal is simple: empower our fellows to mature their ideas from concept to first product, positioning them to align with the most suitable commercial path to bring their technology to scale.

 The first law of Techonomics: Value>Cost